Mobile Apps

 For example, this can mean allowing the user to return to the main screen of your app.
 To accomplish this, you must push the appropriate view controllers to send the user to the desired part of your app while still maintaining the correct view hierarchy.

-When the app is opened, you can recover the URL that was used to launch it and process it according to your needs.
+When opening the app, you can recover the URL that was used to launch it and process it according to your needs.

 You can find reference documentation on the AppDelegate here.